Retaining Walls

 • Veneer: Another great option to add to a plain or ordinary outer wall is veneer, which is a layer of thin bricks and stones that are held together by concrete.
 This is a more cost effective way to get the look of natural stone, but without a solid stone wall.

-Inspiration For the Occasion
+Landscape Inspiration For The Occasion

 At Cottonwood Landscapes LLC, we understand that every home and homeowner is different.
 Your yard requires a special touch that only our talented designers can provide.
 Learn more about some of the uses that our customers commonly have for retaining walls, below: